Department of Education

 New Editions manages the Rehabilitation Services Administration’s (RSA) National Clearinghouse of Rehabilitation Training Materials (NCRTM) - ncrtm.ed.gov - and technical assistance webinars.
 The NCRTM is RSA’s gateway to technical assistance and training, providing reliable, up-to-date training materials.
 It is a venue for information sharing, learning and professional growth for vocational rehabilitation (VR) professionals, service providers, researchers, trainers, educators, individuals with disabilities and their support networks.

-In an effort to improve employer collaborations with public vocational rehabilitation (VR) agencies, New Editions has conceived and is implementing a new approach to employer outreach.
-This new approach involves designing updated educational materials for employers about recruiting, hiring, retaining and promoting individuals with disabilities.
+In an effort to improve employer collaborations with public vocational rehabilitation (VR) agencies, New Editions conceived and implemented a new approach to employer outreach.
+This new approach involved designing updated educational materials for employers about recruiting, hiring, retaining and promoting individuals with disabilities.
+New Editions also convened forums for employers and VR counselors to provide them with first-hand information about employment needs in targeted high-growth industries, including banking/finance, service/hospitality, science/technology, and healthcare.

 New Editions coordinates and prepares a series of complex, accessible reports appropriate for Congress that meet the requirements as outlined in the Individuals with Disabilities Education Improvement Act of 2004 (IDEA).